How to make Tomato Chutney

 How Long Does Tomato Chutney Last?

-• Canned: Up to 1 year when properly sealed and stored in a cool, dark place.
+Canned Up to 1 year Store sealed jars in a cool, dark place

 What to Eat With Tomato Chutney?